This is the multi-page printable view of this section. Click here to print.

 Multiple Vulnerability Feeds

-Anchore Enterprise uses a broad set of vulnerability feed sources, including the National Vulnerability Database, GitHub Security Advisories, feeds for popular Linux distros and packages, and an Anchore-curated dataset for suppression of known false-positive vulnerability matches.
-See Feeds Overview for a full list of feed sources.
+Anchore Enterprise uses a broad set of vulnerability data sources, including the National Vulnerability Database, GitHub Security Advisories, feeds for popular Linux distros and packages, and an Anchore-curated dataset for suppression of known false-positive vulnerability matches.
+See Data Feeds Overview for more information.

 Precision Vulnerability Matching